Insider trading: Incidents

 In 2017, Billy Walters, a Las Vegas sports bettor, was convicted of making $40 million on private information about Dallas-based dairy processing company Dean Foods, and sentenced to five years in prison.
 Walters's source, company director Thomas C. Davis, employing a prepaid cell phone and sometimes the code words "Dallas Cowboys" for Dean Foods, helping Walters to realize profits and avoid losses in the stock from 2008 to 2014, the federal jury found.
 Golfer Phil Mickelson "was also mentioned during the trial as someone who had traded in Dean Foods shares and once owed nearly $2 million in gambling debts to" Walters.
 Mickelson "made roughly $1 million trading Dean Foods shares; he agreed to forfeit those profits in a related civil case brought by the Securities and Exchange Commission".
 Walters appealed the verdict, but in December 2018 his conviction was upheld by the 2nd Circuit Court of Appeals.

 In 2018, David Blaszczak, the "king of political intelligence"; Theodore Huber and Robert Olan, two partners at hedge fund Deerfield Management; and Christopher Worrall, an employee at the Centers for Medicare and Medicaid Services (CMS), were convicted for insider trading by the U.S. Attorney's Office in the Southern District of New York.
 Worrall leaked confidential government information that he stole from CMS to Blaszczak, and Blaszczak passed that information to Huber and Olan, who made $7 million trading securities.
 The convictions were upheld in 2019 by the Second Circuit Court of Appeals; that court's opinion was vacated by the Supreme Court in 2021 and the Second Circuit is now reconsidering its decision.

 In 2023, Terren Peizer was charged with insider trading by the SEC, which alleged that he sold $20 million of Ontrak Inc. stock while he was in possession of material nonpublic negative information.
 Peizer was the CEO and chairman of Ontrak.
 In addition, the U.S. Department of Justice announced criminal charges of securities fraud against Peizer, charging that thereby he had avoided $12 million in losses; he was arrested.
 The case was tried in the U.S. District Court for the Central District of California.
 He was convicted of all three charges in June 2024, and faces up to 65 years in prison.

+Former Weil, Gotshal & Manges attorney Gabriel Gershowitz was indicted for insider trading, in January 2026, by the U.S. Attorney’s Office in Boston, as part of a scheme orchestrated over decades by a lawyer-led network of about 30, many of whom are former Yale Law School classmates and were indicted co-conspirators.
+That May, it was reported that Gershowitz had pleaded guilty, and that prosecutors in the case had described affected law firms as victimized by those charged, which include Wachtell, Lipton, Rosen & Katz, Goodwin Procter, Latham & Watkins, DLA Piper, Willkie Farr & Gallagher and Sidley Austin.